Feymor213/Snake/README.md

 * Widen the amount of entertainment available though CLI (Command Line Interface).

 ## Functional Requirements - in order of priority
-1. Controls - 4 buttons for different directions.
+1. Controls - 4 buttons for different directions (up, down, left, right).
-2. Same, simple goal as the original "Snake" - collecting food items on the gameboard.
+2. Simple goal - collecting food items on the gameboard.
+The one food item spawns randomly on any place on the gameboard, that is not occupied by the player.
+   After being collected by the player - another food item spawns according to the same rules.
 3. Score system.
 4. Persistence of the score and other user information locally.
-5. Different shapes of the gameboard.
+5. Different shapes of the gameboard (simple rectangle, square, "edgeless arena", etc.).

-\* *As a reference for the "original snake game" the implementaton on the https://playsnake.org/ can be used*

 ## Non-functional requirements - in order of priority
 1. CLI - application does not need a full GUI.
 Can run on remote servers with only terminal access.